 Schedule: Weeks 6-10

-Essential Reading: 1.
-Evaluation - Read this page carefully!
-Also look closely at Research, which has detailed citation information and examples.
 2. Cox.
 Read Cox's essay very carefully and read the in-class essay instructions under Week 10 very carefully.
 While you're planning your essay and watching the show, try to answer these questions: What does Cox argue, and where does she argue it?
 Why is her argument convincing or unconvincing?
 What outside context supports your evaluation?
+I suggest looking at the this video on the straw man fallacy.
+In writing evaluative essays, many students misread, simplify, exaggerate, or reduce Cox’s points using straw man arguments.
+Make sure to represent her arguments accurately.

 WEEK 6: Evaluation